UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/neighbourhood_datasets/AHAH.md

 *drop if* _merge ** 2

 CORE_nhsd_lsoa11 is a long dataset typically with millions of rows, depending on size of data request.
 It is therefore recommended that you subset both or either of these datasets before linking/processing/saving.
 An example of this would be to select the quintile from the Access to Healthy Assets and Hazards Index that you are going to use and keep these variables only.
 This will ensure the dataset size remains as manageable as possible.
 It is also advised to only link to the country/ countries that you require.

-The Index for Healthy Assets and Hazards is provided by the Consumer Data Research Centre, an ESRC Data Investment: ES/L011840/1, ES/L011891/1